 The only woman reported in the group was separated and searched by the officers.
 Her headscarf was removed and not returned.
 Asked if there were female officers, the respondent said there were not and that the woman was body-searched by male officers.

 “It was like a forest, a small road, like a forest road, (…) just the river, surrounding was forest.
 They met a Moroccan guy and three Syrian guys working with the army.
 And they had a dinghy.”

-The respondent witnessed a practice BVMN has been reporting on since 2020.
-He reports that there were four people on the move ferrying the dinghies between Greece and Turkey: one Moroccan national and three Syrians.
+The respondent reports that there were four people-on-the-move ferrying the dinghies between Greece and Turkey: one Moroccan national and three Syrians.
 The respondent could recognize the dialects they spoke when they interacted verbally.
 The people on the move had their own tasks, one was establishing a queue, the others were searching people and asking people to take off their shoes and give it to them.
 Upon request, one person in the group who was injured, received back his shoes.

 “Two Syrian guys were driving the dinghy, and one outside like trying to fix the dinghy, and when they were in the river they start like advising us: ‘don’t move, don’t do anything stupid, we will all die inside the river’, and they were talking in Syrian dialect.”